 San Francisco is known for its charming historic cable cars.
 Riding them isn’t only a practical mode of transportation, it’s part of the San Fran experience.
 The pass would be more complete if it included access to the cable cars.

-Families – Expenses add up fast when you’re traveling as a group, but so can the savings you get with the Go San Fran Pass.
+Families – Expenses add up fast when you’re traveling as a group, but so can the savings you get with the Go City San Fran Pass.
 It’s a good option when you’re traveling with kids because the majority of the attractions are family friendly.

-Who Should Skip the Go San Francisco Pass?
+Who Should Skip the Pass?

 - Visit Two to Three Attractions Per Day – I sound like a broken record, but to get great value from this pass, you should visit two to three attractions each day.
 Remember, the cardinal rule of all-inclusive passes – the more you do, the more you save.

-- Activate Your Pass in the Morning – The Go San Francisco Pass operates on calendar days, not 24-hour periods.
+- Activate Your Pass in the Morning – The Go City San Francisco All-Inclusive Pass operates on calendar days, not 24-hour periods.
 Thus, it’s best to activate your pass early in the day.
 If you wait until the afternoon, you forfeit half a day of the pass’ life.

 After making your purchase, you’ll receive your pass immediately via email.
 You can either print a copy or download it to your smartphone using the free Go City mobile app.